“Chuck and the guys are in the basement.”

 “That too, huh?”
 Her smile was clearly ironic.

 Rei’s hands got suddenly twitchy.
-He grabbed the table.
+He grabbed the table edge as if to control them.
 After an uneasy silence, he said, “You’re right, Steve.”

 Tess scowled and cocked her head at Steve.
 “Right about what?”
 She took a drink of Coke.